code-distortion/fluent-dotenv/README.md

     ->load('path/to/.env');
 ```

-Likewise particular keys can be ignored:
+Conversely, particular keys can be ignored:

 ``` php
 $fDotEnv = FluentDotEnv::new()